 “As performance which is performative, gender is an ‘act,’ broadly construed, which constructs the social fiction of its own psychological interiority.”
 (Butler, 1988)

 We find a growing trend where children are given puberty blockers.
 I’ve heard the claim that these kids need affirming care, or they will commit suicide.
 How do people know these blockers are the right decisions?
-They do not because the practice is too new, and reliable research does not exist yet.
-Proper research would compare multiple studies, which will take years or even decades.
+They do not, because the practice is too new, and reliable research has not yet been conducted.
+Proper research would compare multiple studies, which would take years or even decades.
 People who are either for or against transitioning for kids are citing papers with limited sources.
-The way these people are pretending to have knowledge has bad consequences.
-A pioneer in the study of sex changes, John Money was extremely dishonest.
+The way these individuals pretend to have knowledge has detrimental consequences.
+A pioneer in the study of sex changes, John Money was incredibly dishonest.
 Children got hurt (Walker, 2004).
+People have the right to make changes, although I recommend exercising caution.
+We do not know how to tell if kids need a sexual transition or if they have other problems.

 Years ago, while walking down a beach in Florida, I realized the potential for everything.
 Desires unlock a door to a universe full of objects.
 Accept the object to know yourself as objectified.
 The next day, I got pizza and a large Coke.
 After discovering the universe, the body needs junk food.
-Certainly, we should not eat the produced corruption of consumer culture.
+An old advertisement calls Coke the real thing.
+The hyperreality of advertising media created this illusion of the real.
+It sure seems real while holding a Coke can in my hand.
+It tastes good, yet maybe unhealthy, and definitely real.
+In a healthy environment, the body naturally takes care of itself and craves the nutrients it needs.
+Normally, people should do whatever feels right; let us make an exception in this situation.
+Businesspeople designed Coke to seduce you, and this changes the situation when this unnatural pleasure produces problems.
+Certainly, we should not eat the product of consumer culture.
 Junk food is the body and blood of industrialized Western civilization, but I can’t resist putting it into my body to become integrated with the collective.

 Next Page Chapter 15